psi4/psi4/doc/sphinxman/source/optking.rst

 *Module:* :ref:`Keywords <apdx:optking>`, `OPTKING <https://github.com/psi-rking/optking>`_

-|PSIfour| carries out molecular optimizations using a python module called
+|PSIfour| carries out molecular optimizations using a Python module called
 optking.
 The optking program takes as input nuclear gradients and, optionally, nuclear second derivatives |w---w| both in Cartesian coordinates.
-The default minimization algorithm employs an empirical model Hessian, redundant internal coordinates, an RFO step, and the BFGS Hessian update.
+The default minimization algorithm employs an empirical model Hessian, redundant internal coordinates, an RFO step with trust radius scaling, and the BFGS Hessian update.

 The principal literature references include the introduction of redundant internal coordinates by Peng et al. [Peng:1996:49]_.
 The general approach employed in this code is similar to the "model Hessian plus RF method" described and tested by Bakken and Helgaker [Bakken:2002:9160]_.
-(However, for separated fragments, we have chosen not to employ their "extra-redundant" coordinates.
+However, for separated fragments, we have chosen not to employ their "extra-redundant" coordinates.

 The internal coordinates are generated automatically based on an assumed bond